CaptOrb/captorb.github.io/_posts/2025-04-20-chinguvoyage.md

 At times, it was helpful for team members to divide into unofficial "sub-groups" to work collaboratively on a feature.
 When this happened, it allowed bugs to be addressed early as well as improving the coding practices early on.

 On the technical side of things, it was my first time using NodeJS + Express + TypeScript as well as PostgreSQL.
 While NodeJS + Express was a bit of learning curve for me, I enjoyed using them.
-On the other hand, I found PostgreSQL quite easy as I was already familar with MySQL, and TypeScript was reasonably straightforward.
+On the other hand, I found PostgreSQL quite easy as I was already familiar with MySQL, and TypeScript was reasonably straightforward.
 We created a REST API for the frontend to communicate with the backend and vice versa and secured the endpoints with JWT based authentication.

+At the end of the voyage, I am proud to say that we collectively achieved our MVP and deployed the fully working application to the web.

 ### Git Best Practices
 We strove to adhere to Git best practices in this voyage.
 Our workflow consisted of feature branches, hotfix branches, a development branch and a main branch.
 We disallowed direct pushes to the development or main branch in order to isolate any bugs that occured in the feature branch were they occured.
-When a developer was sasified their feature was complete, they created a Pull Request (PR) to merge their feature branch into the development branch, which another developer would have to approve (or request changes) before merging the changes.
+When a developer was satisfied their feature was complete, they created a Pull Request (PR) to merge their feature branch into the development branch, which another developer would have to approve (or request changes) before merging the changes.
 Similarly, at the end of a sprint a PR would be created to merge the development branch into the main branch.